DistributedProofreaders/guiguts/INSTALL.md

    command window listing the Perl modules as it installs them.
 Note that this can take several minutes to complete.
-   If instead, Windows says it does not know how to run that file, or it opens the file in a text editor like Notepad, follow the additional instructions at the end of this list, then return to re-try this step.
+   If instead, Windows says it does not know how to run that file, or it opens the file in a text editor like Notepad, you will need to re-associate `.pl` files with the Perl program/app.
+Follow the steps in the footnote below[^1], then return to re-try this step.
 7. Double click the `run_guiguts.bat` file in the same folder, and Guiguts should start up and be ready for use.
 8. See the [Guiguts Windows Installation](https://www.pgdp.net/wiki/PPTools/Guiguts/Install)
    wiki page for information on installing the Aspell spell checker and an image viewer to display scans and edit images.

-_Only if step 6 above was unsuccessful,_ then do the following to re-associate `.pl` files with the Perl program/app.
-These instructions may vary slightly for different versions of Windows:
+[^1]: _Only needed if double-clicking `install_cpan_modules.pl` was
- * Close Notepad if it is running.
+unsuccessful,_ (may vary slightly for different versions of Windows):
- * Right-click `install_cpan_modules.pl` in File Explorer, and choose `Open with`.
+   1. Right-click `install_cpan_modules.pl` in File Explorer, and choose `Open with`.
- * Choose `More apps` (may say "Choose Default Program" on some systems)
+   2. Choose `More apps` (may say "Choose Default Program" on some systems)
- * Scroll to the bottom then choose `Look for another app on this PC` (may say "Browse" on some systems)
+   3. Scroll to the bottom then choose `Look for another app on this PC` (may say "Browse" on some systems)
- * Navigate to `c:\Strawberry\perl\bin` and choose `perl.exe`.
+   4. Navigate to `c:\Strawberry\perl\bin` and choose `perl.exe`.
- * Now return to reattempt step 6.
+   5. Return to re-attempt the "Double-click `install_cpan_modules.pl`" step.

 ### Other Perl distributions